obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ### AND NOT

-> Require the 1st filter to match, and also the second one to not match
+> Require the first filter to match, and also the second one to not match

 For example: